LNER Class J39: History

 All passed into British Railways ownership in 1948 and they were numbered 64700-64988.
 They began to be withdrawn from service in 1959 and all examples had been scrapped by the end of 1962.
 No. 64747 served out the remainder of its days as a stationary boiler at the Woodford shed until October 1964.

+Orders and numbering

+355 locomotives were scheduled to be built, but 289 were built.
+Each of the LNER's three main areas received an allocation of new locomotives, as follows: